Foreign relations of Spain: Asia

 Today, Spain is trying to expand its still narrow relations with East Asian nations, with China, Japan and South Korea as its main points of interest in the region.
 Thailand and Indonesia are Spain's main allies in the ASEAN region, having a considerable number of agreements and a very good relationship.
 In the recent years Spain has also been boosting its contacts, relations and investment in other Asian countries, most notably Vietnam and Malaysia.
 Relations with the Philippines are, despite a very long colonial past, considerably weaker than the ones Spain has with other countries in the area, dealing mostly with cultural aspects and humanitarian assistance programs.

 Disputes

 Territorial disputes

 Whilst the disputed on Gibraltar with Great Britain is the best known territorial dispute of Spain, the country also has disputes with Portugal and Morocco.

+Foreign Relations

+The foreign relations of Spain could be constructed upon the foreign relations of the Hispanic Crown.
+The personal union of Castile and Aragon that ensued...

+History

+In 218 BC the Romans invaded the Iberian Peninsula, which later became the Roman province of Hispania...

 With Great Britain

 Ever since it was captured in 1704 by Anglo-Dutch forces during the War of the Spanish Succession, Gibraltar has been the subject of a dispute between Britain and Spain.
 Situated at the southern tip of the Iberian peninsula, overseeing the Strait of Gibraltar which connects the Atlantic Ocean with the Mediterranean Sea, the territory has great strategic importance.
 Today, Gibraltar is a British Overseas Territory and houses an important base for the British Armed Forces.

+Then a Spanish town, it was conquered during the War of the Spanish Succession on behalf of Archduke Charles, pretender to the Spanish throne.

+The legal situation concerning Gibraltar was settled in 1713 by the Treaty of Utrecht, in which Spain ceded the territory in perpetuity to the British Crown stating that, should the British abandon this post, it would be offered to Spain first.
+Since the 1940s Spain has called for the return of Gibraltar.
+The overwhelming majority of Gibraltarians strongly oppose this, along with any proposal of shared sovereignty.
+UN resolutions call on the United Kingdom and Spain to reach an agreement over the status of Gibraltar.

+The Spanish claim makes a distinction between the isthmus that connects the Rock to the Spanish mainland on the one hand, and the Rock and city of Gibraltar on the other.
+While the Rock and city were ceded by the Treaty of Utrecht, Spain asserts that the "occupation of the isthmus is illegal and against the principles of International Law".
+The United Kingdom relies on de facto arguments of possession by prescription in relation to the isthmus, as there has been "continuous possession [of the isthmus] over a long period".